salilab/saliweb/doc/modules/frontend.rst

       The top-level URL under which all CGI scripts are found.

+   .. attribute:: version

+      The version number of this web service.

    .. attribute:: email

       If a user is authenticated against the service, this is their email